michaelvaneykveld/3D-Authoring-Script/README.md

 An automated pipeline for converting 3D Side-by-Side (SBS) video files into fully compliant Blu-ray 3D (BDMV or ISO) structures.

+## Introduction: A Proof of Concept for a Deprecated Workflow

+This project was created to provide a fully scripted, command-line-driven workflow for converting 3D side-by-side (SBS) video files into fully compliant, frame-packed Blu-ray 3D ISOs.
+It functions as a proof of concept, automating a chain of powerful tools (ffmpeg, FRIMencode64, tsmuxer) to achieve a goal that has long been a challenge for home media enthusiasts.

+## IMPORTANT: This script will no longer work on modern, updated Windows systems.

+The workflow's critical component is the hardware-accelerated H.264 MVC (Multiview Video Coding) encoding step, which was handled by sample_encode.exe, a tool compiled from the legacy Intel Media SDK.
+Our recent deep-dive analysis has confirmed that this foundational technology is now obsolete.
+Intel has officially discontinued the Media SDK and replaced it with the modern oneAPI Video Processing Library (oneVPL).
+During this transition, support for the niche MVC encoding feature was completely removed from the GPU runtime for modern processors (11th/12th Gen and newer).
+Consequently, the latest Intel Graphics Drivers—which are essential for modern hardware—no longer contain the necessary implementation to execute MVC encoding tasks.
+Any attempt to run sample_encode.exe for this purpose on an updated system will fail, as the driver-level support it depends on no longer exists.
+Therefore, this repository should be viewed as an archive and a technical demonstration of a workflow that was once viable.
+The code remains as a reference, but it is no longer functional due to the irreversible evolution of the underlying hardware and software ecosystem.

 ## Overview

 This project addresses the complex and often manual process of creating a proper 3D Blu-ray from common 3D video formats (like those found online).
 It provides a guided, step-by-step workflow that automates video analysis, 3D encoding, audio/subtitle track selection, and final muxing into a playable disc format.